 The core research team, based at City, University of London, is a multi-disciplinary combination of Human-Computer Interaction specialists, based at the Centre for Human-Computer Interaction Design (HCID), and expert Speech and Language Therapist researchers from the Division of Language and Communication Science.

 Stephanie Wilson – Principal Investigator

-Stephanie is a Reader in the Department of Computer Science at City and Co-Director of HCID.
+Stephanie is a Professor of Human Computer Interaction and Co-Director of HCID.
 Her research focuses on digital technologies for healthcare inclusive interaction design and user experience.